linyuming9/WiFi-Probe/README.md

-# Wi-Fi-Probe
+# Wi-Fi Probe

 Implement Wi-Fi Probe on the OpenWRT

-software: WinSCP and Putty

-tool:     tcpdump

 Capture the probe-request frame to collect mac address

+Software: WinSCP / Putty

+Tools:     tcpdump

-Remember to go to the Luci and add anothor wifi worded on monitor mode
+# Remember to go to the Luci and add anothor wifi worded on monitor mode